NoraNekoIT/Learn-Machine-Learning-For-Beginners/README.md

 # Learn-Machine-Learning-For-Beginners
 This is a Learning Repository at Dicoding
-## Classification Image detection Rock, Paper and Scissors
+## Classification Image for Detection Rock, Paper and Scissors